-- Masks MUST be worn on the buses at all times, no exceptions. - Face shields are permitted with a note from a medical doctor on the bus only. - 1 student per seat unless sitting with child from same household (2 max): - 23 seats/bus (71 Passenger); and - 8 seats/bus (26 Passenger). - Assigned seats (students on same bus and seats labeled): - Assigned back to front so grade levels will scattered (K-5, 6-12). - Double/triple routes may occur based on limited seating which will impact pick-up and drop-off times. - There will be no late bus at the Middle High School. - Athletics buses will be held to the same standards as above. - We have two sports buses (there will be overlap with other sports) but cleaning will be the same extent as daily route buses.
+- Masks MUST be worn on the buses at all times, no exceptions. - Face shields are permitted with a note from a medical doctor on the bus only. - 1 student per seat unless sitting with child from same household (2 max): - o 23 seats/bus (71 Passenger); and - o 8 seats/bus (26 Passenger). - Assigned seats (students on same bus and seats labeled): - Assigned back to front so grade levels will scattered (K-5, 6-12). - Double/triple routes may occur based on limited seating which will impact pick-up and drop-off times. - There will be no late bus at the Middle High School. - Athletics buses will be held to the same standards as above. - We have two sports buses (there will be overlap with other sports) but cleaning will be the same extent as daily route buses. - All bus monitors will be provided with a mask and gloves, additional PPE, including but not limited to gowns and face shields will be provided upon request.